 Understanding flooding

-Flooding occurs during extreme weather when normally dry land is inundated.
-Flooding is a natural phenomenon.
+Flooding is a natural phenomenon that happens during extreme weather, when normally dry land is inundated.
 There are three main types of flooding in Sutherland Shire:

 These types of flooding can occur in isolation or in combination.

-Council follows the NSW Government’s Flood Prone Land Policy as described in the 2005 Floodplain Development Manual, to manage flood risk.
+Council follows the NSW Government’s Flood Prone Land Policy as described in the 2023 Flood Risk Management Manual, to manage flood risk.

 The flood risk across Sutherland Shire is illustrated on this map and is regularly updated.

-Floodplain risk management is overseen by Council’s Floodplain Management Committee and includes representatives from Council, NSW Government and the community.
+Flood risk management is overseen by Council’s Flood Risk Management Committee and includes representatives from Council, NSW Government and the community.
 The NSW Government provides technical and financial assistance to Council under the NSW Government’s Floodplain Management Program.
 Council is also supported by Floodplain Management Australia.

 Preparing for and responding to flooding